citizenspress/campuscoalition2/content/ford/coalitionlinks.md

 ---
+categories:
+- Materials
+- Factsheets
+date: "2019-01-26"
+description: Many organizations are releasing specific membership advisories, annoucements, and explanations of what is going on.
+You will find a list of materials here.
+menu: null
+tags: null
 title: Links to coalition pages
-date: 2019-01-26
-tags:
-categories:
-  - "Materials"
-  - "Factsheets"
 toc: true
-menu:
 weight: 1
-description: "Many organizations are releasing specific membership advisories, annoucements, and explanations of what is going on.
-You will find a list of materials here."

 ---
 Many organizations are releasing specific membership advisories, annoucements, and explanations of what is going on.
 You will find a list of materials and organization-specific information linked below.